blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

-> ✅ This guide we assume you have already downloaded Dingo and synced the blockchain.
-If not see our [Quick Start](../002-quick-start-overview) guide.
+> ✅ This guide we assumes you have already downloaded Dingo and synced the blockchain.
+If not, see our [Quick Start](../002-quick-start-overview) guide.

 ***